lovesexwiki/lovesexwiki.github.io/docs/Come_As_You_Are_Emily_Nagoski/extra/Pain_Causes.md

 For read about pain psychology, read [resolving pain](../Chapter_9_Love_What_Is_True.md#resolving-pain)

-Some of the main causes of pain during sex are lack of lubrication and vaginismus.
+Some main causes of pain during sex are lack of lubrication and vaginismus.

 ## Lack of lubrication.

-### Posible causes
+### Possible causes

 - You are not enough aroused.
 (Remember _non-concordance_: arousal not implies wet, nor the contrary).
 - Post-menopausal.
 Post-menopausal women may experience dryness.
 - You are turning on any brake.
 You don't feel safe or comfortable, you are stressed or you have a _negative feeling_.

-### Posible solutions
+### Possible solutions

 - Make your _context_ positive.
 Hit your _accelerators_ without hitting your _brakes_.
 - Complete your _stress cycle_.